amirsalman93/msds18052_COVID19_DLSpring2020/README.md

 Dataset is available at the following path. https://drive.google.com/drive/u/1/folders/1-FzZhQO9oHIT9SNOWYoKsuz7fe447vtR

+## Weights
+Weights for all the experiments performed are available in folder "weights" of this repo.

 ## Results:
 Following are the Confusion Matrix and Accuracy for best model.
 ### Confusion Matrix